South Bend, Indiana Therapists

 Effect of Substance Abuse, Poverty, and Other Factors

 Rates of substance use in South Bend are high across the board.
 This is significant since using tobacco, alcohol, or drugs is a strong factor in mental health.
 Those with mental illnesses, such as depression or anxiety, often use substances to self-medicate.
 Meanwhile, substance abuse makes individuals more likely to develop mental illnesses.
-For these reasons, looking at substance use rates are important in understanding the mental health needs of a community.
+For these reasons, looking at substance use rates is important in understanding the mental health needs of a community.

 Twenty-one percent of adults in South Bend report using tobacco in some form.
 Meanwhile, 19 percent reported that they had drunk to excess in the previous 30 days.
 Excessive drinking is usually defined as having five or more drinks in a single period.